IN VITRO TECHNOLOGIES PTY. LTD. GENERAL CONDITIONS OF QUOTATION AND SALE

 iii. any breach by the Customer of this Agreement; and

-13. Liability of In Vitro which is to include its directors, officers and agents.
+11. Liability of In Vitro and its directors, officers and agents.

-i.
-To the maximum extent permitted by law, this clause 13 sets out the entire financial liability of In Vitro in respect of: (a) any breach of this Agreement; (b) any use of the Contract Goods by the Customer; and (c) any representation, statement or tortious act or omission (including negligence) arising under or in connection with this Agreement, or their subject matter.
+11.1.
+To the maximum extent permitted by law, this clause 11 sets out the entire financial liability of In Vitro in respect of: (a) any breach of this Agreement; (b) any use of the Contract Goods by the Customer; and (c) any representation, statement or tortious act or omission (including negligence) arising under or in connection with this Agreement, or their subject matter.

-iii.
-Despite anything in this Agreement, In Vitro’s total liability arising under or in connection with this Agreement and its subject matter, whether in tort (including negligence or breach of statutory duty), contract, misrepresentation, restitution or otherwise, will be limited to the cost of the Contract Goods the subject of this Agreement to which the liability relates, or if that sum is not determinable, $100.
+11.3.
+Despite anything in this Agreement, In Vitro’s total liability arising under or in connection with this Agreement and its subject matter, whether in tort (including negligence or breach of statutory duty), contract, misrepresentation, restitution or otherwise, will be limited to the cost of the Contract Goods the subject of this Agreement to which the liability relates, or if that sum is not determinable, $100 NZD.

-iv.
-In Vitro’s sole liability for the breach of any guarantee under the Competition and Consumer Act 2010 (Cth) in regards to which liability cannot be excluded, is limited at In Vitro’s option to the replacement or repair of the goods or supply of equivalent goods or payment for replacing or repairing the goods or supplying equivalent goods.
+11.4.
+In Vitro’s sole liability for the breach of any guarantee under relevant legislation in regards to which liability cannot be excluded, is limited at In Vitro’s option to the replacement or repair of the goods or supply of equivalent goods or payment for replacing or repairing the goods or supplying equivalent goods.

 14. Force Majeure.
 If by reason of any fact, circumstance, matter or thing beyond the reasonable control of In Vitro, In Vitro is unable to perform in whole or in part any obligation under this agreement then: